alex-salad/Robotics/README.md

 #Troubleshooting
 Please ensure:
 - roscore is running properly
-- robotics-master is placed on the Desktop and is named "robotics-master".
+- robotics is placed on the home directory and is named "robotics".

 If you continue to experience problems, please open run_me and run_me2 in your preferred text editor and execute the commands in this file in the terminal, one at a time.